System Design Space

 2022: “Product Guru” and the first mistakes

-A conversational assistant for product selection showed that a questionnaire disguised as a dialogue frustrates users.
-Those failures became signals of what actually feels useful.
+A conversational assistant for product selection hit a wall fast: a questionnaire disguised as a dialogue frustrates users.
+Those failures turned out more useful than the wins — they showed which scenario actually helps a person.

 The turn after ChatGPT